Do your students already know how to light the candles? Do they already know about the Maccabees?

 45. The Light of Chanukah: Chanukah is a holiday celebrating the end of religious oppression.
 To bring this lesson home to the students, research a case of current religious oppression (sadly, many instances exist) and organize a campaign to educate about it and fight it (e.g. letters to congressmen, editorials).
 Submitted by Marcus P.

-46. Chanukah Heroes: Class discussion on the Jewish heroes, Macabbees.
-Examine the concept of Jewish heroism, focusing on modern day examples.
-What are a Jewish heroes’ characteristics?
+46. Chanukah Heroes: Class discussion on the Jewish heroes, the Maccabees.
+Examine the concept of Jewish heroism, focusing on modern-day examples.
+What are Jewish heroes’ characteristics?
 What Jewish values do they embody?

-47. Chanukah Dramatic Cleanup: I did this to “kick off” our discussion of about Hanukka with my 2nd graders, but I think 3rd and 4th could appreciate it.
-Re-create the defiled Temple.
+47. Chanukah Dramatic Cleanup: Re-create the defiled Temple.
 Students are not told what to expect.
-As they wait outside the classroom, hand out things the Macabees might have carried or worn (head scarves, shields, etc.).
+As they wait outside the classroom, hand out things the Maccabees might have carried or worn (headscarves, shields, etc.).
 Let students into the room which has been purposely (–but carefully–) “messed up”.
 Turn desks over, scatter (non-essential) school supplies around.
-Place something to represent an “oil lamp” in the room (I used a metal gravy boat which I hung in front of my blackboard) and put an empty bottle of (Olive cooking) oil in it.
+Place something to represent an “oil lamp” in the room (such as a gravy boat hung in front of the blackboard) and put an empty bottle of (olive cooking) oil in it.
 Pre-set a duplicate hidden bottle of oil in the room.
-Children pretend they are the Jews / Maccabees re-entering their Temple and clean it up.
+Children pretend they are the Jews/Maccabees re-entering their Temple and clean it up.
 Then they may search for the (hidden) oil to fill the “lamp”.
 Submitted by Sue Keitelman.

 48. Chanukah in the Media: Ask your middle school students to write newspaper headlines/breaking news alerts announcing the Chanukah events (e.g. Greeks Take the Temple!).
 Students might have more fun writing about how they would instant message/tweet the narrative.
 Submitted by Daniel Swirski.